 Please note: This Mid-Voyage Land Adventure requires an extensive amount of walking and climbing of steps at all sites visited, making the tour unsuitable for guests with limited mobility or those utilising a wheelchair.
-Visas for both Laos and Vietnam are included and will be issued upon arrival at the airports.
+Visa for Laos is included and will be issued upon arrival at the airports.
 Guests will need to bring two passport-sized photos (2"X2") with them.
+You will be charged USD $70 for a Vietnam departure visa, not included, while onboard the ship.
 This Land Adventure involves touring outdoors and guests may be exposed to warm/hot, humid and/or wet weather and insects; please pack accordingly.
 Lightweight clothing, a sunhat, sun block, insect repellent and sunglasses are imperative.
 Bring a jacket or shawl for the cooler region of Luang Prabang.
 Comfortable walking shoes that are easy to slip on and off are essential.
 Out of respect, dress modestly, with any skirts or pants well below the knee and shoulders must be covered for visits to Buddhist shrines.
 Some temples and the Royal Palace Museum require shoes be removed at the entrance.
 Remember to bring your camera.
 Monks may be at the sites; their picture may only be taken after obtaining their permission and women may not touch monks.
 US dollars are well accepted by most vendors; local ATMs are available in some locations visited however you should carry small change.
 Bargaining is common at markets.
-Airlines restrict baggage to 44 lb (20 kg) per person; hand luggage cannot exceed 11 lb (5 kg) in weight, should smaller aircraft be utilised (at the discretion of the airline).
+Airlines restrict baggage to 44 lb.
+(20 kg) per person; hand luggage cannot exceed 11 lb.
+(5 kg) in weight, should smaller aircraft be utilised (at the discretion of the airline).
 The tour sequence may vary in the event of flight changes; order of sites and/or the itinerary may change.

 · One-night stay at Settha Palace Hotel (or similar) - Vientiane

-· One-night stay at Maison Souvannaphoum Hotel (or similar) - Luang Prabang
+· One-night stay at Vitoria Xiengthong Palace Hotel (or similar) - Luang Prabang

 · Two breakfasts, one lunch and two dinners (Lunch includes choice of two local beers, soft drinks, bottled water; dinner includes also house wine as an additional choice)